ManuDavila/module-login-php/README.md

 Module properties:

-� Ajax request for validate input value
+- Ajax request for validate input value

-� Filter data
+- Filter data

+- Language config.
+Default english.
+Availables: english and spanish

-� Confirmation email in the Register and  Recover password
+- Confirmation email in the Register and  Recover password

-� Encryptation of password
+- Encryptation of password

-� File for users table for install in mysql
+- File for users table for install in mysql

-� Support  for the gravatar images
+- Support for the gravatar images

-� sessions for private sites
+- sessions for private sites

 Configuration:

-� Download on github and extract in your folder project.
+- Download on github and extract in your folder project.

-� Config the file login/config.php
+- Config the file login/config.php

 //include email from notifications define("email_admin", "youremail@here.com");